NairSiddharth/NairSiddharth/README.md

 ## ✨ A Little About Me
 - 🔭 Currently working on **data-driven portfolio projects**
 - 💡 Interested in **full-stack web development + data visualization**
-- ⚡ Fun fact: I enjoy blending design with engineering to build clean, interactive user experiences
+- ⚡ Fun fact: Ducks are free at your local lakes!

 ---